 Every interview starts with a question, however, preparing your interviews should not stop with a list of questions.
 You must also define the success criteria you expect to hear as answers to each of your questions.
 These indicators must align to your list of job requirements (see above).

 Next create question bundles with the question, clarifying questions, any context that can be shared with the interviewer and/or candidate, your list of scoring indicators, and the scoring methodology (such as 1 to 5).

-This seems like a no-brainer, but most interviewers lack preparation before an interview which leads to unnecessary stress and fear which can enable biases to overtake interactions with a candidate.
+This seems like a no-brainer, but most interviewers lack preparation before an interview, which leads to unnecessary stress and fear.
+This can enable biases to overtake interactions with a candidate.

 Ask Every Candidate the Same Questions